 Along the way, he first spent time in Boone, N.C. and in Colorado.
 He (relatively) quickly learned that his focus in life would be the food and beverage industry.
 As an aspiring chef, he moved to New York to attend the Culinary Institute of America, where he received his associate’s degree in culinary arts.
 After graduation, he narrowed down the endless possibilities of continuing his education to Charleston, S.C.
 Back in his southern roots, he was able to focus on his passion for southern regional cuisine and hospitality.

-After several years, he moved back to Winston-Salem to start a family with his wife and best friend, Stacey.
-John and Stacey are the blessed parents of three: Lily (7), Sidney Rose (“bout” 4) and Owen (“bout” 2).
+After several years, he moved back to Winston-Salem and is blessed parent of three: Lily, Sidney Rose and Owen.
 John and his brother, Buddy, opened Milner’s American Southern in 2005.

 “My passion is creativity, hospitality and quality ingredients – I utilize as many local businesses, farms and products as the market will allow.
 I am proud to be part of a community that is growing and that has helped me grow.” – Chef John